 STEP 4: Add flour mixture to the batter and on the lowest setting gently mix it together until combined.
 Scrape down the sides of the bowl with a spatula and add additional chocolate chips, saving a few for the top.
 Gently fold them in until combined.

-STEP 5: Pour the batter into the prepared baking pan, smooth it out with the spatula and sprinkle with the remaining chocolate tips.
+STEP 5: Pour the brownie batter into the prepared baking pan, smooth it out with the spatula and sprinkle with the remaining chocolate tips.
 Bake for about 45-50 min.
 Serve once it’s cooled down.
 Finish it off with a sprinkle of sea salt.
+Optionally serve it with a scoop of ice cream.

 EXPERT BAKING TIPS